A-Series-of-Dice-Based-Events/ShatteredStar/Chapter4/README.md

 * **A10.
 Labyrinth Without Walls (Moderate 13)**
   * Checks at DC20 are enough to give information about the lock.
   * **Hazard:** Doomsday Lock
     * If attempting to pick the lock make a DC30 reflex each round or picks are destroyed.
-The lock is good [lock](https://2e.aonprd.com/Equipment.aspx?ID=30), but with the DC increased to 35.
+The lock is a good [lock](https://2e.aonprd.com/Equipment.aspx?ID=30), but with the DC increased to 35.
     * Picking or otherwise forcing the door subjects everyone within 30 feet to a [Maze](https://2e.aonprd.com/Spells.aspx?ID=187) spell (DC 34).
 Each round creatures in the maze must make a DC34 Will save or increase their stupified condition by 1.
 If they become stupified 4 they can no longer help to escape the maze.
 * **A11.
 Charred Dormitory (Low 13)**
   * [Larla Clankypump](https://monster.pf2.tools/v/X6OMQ8fr-larla-clankypump)